qiannathancao/Machine_Learning_Models/problems.tex.md

 First, we will run experiments on the `PolynomialRegression` code you wrote.

+#### Generate data
-Generate data (via the function you implemented `generate_regression_data`) and perform regression on it with the class `PolynomialRegression` that you implemented.
+Generate data (via the function you implemented `generate_regression_data`).
 Generate data from polynomial functions of varying degrees, from 1 to 10.

+#### Perform regression (1 point)
-#### For each of your 10 generated dataset (1 point)
+For each of your 10 generated datasets:

-   1. run your implementation of 'PolynomialRegression' 10 times: One time for each degree, from 1:10.
+   1. run your implementation of `PolynomialRegression` 10 times: One time for each degree, from 1:10.
    2. create a single plot that shows mean squared error (vertical) of your regression as a function of degree (horizontal).

 Now, pick a single data file (I suggest the one generated from a polynomial of degree 4, but it's your choice) to illustrate bias vs variance and the dangers of overfitting.